apache/trafficcontrol/docs/source/admin/traffic_router.rst

 The Difference Between STEERING and CLIENT_STEERING
 ---------------------------------------------------
-The only difference between the STEERING and CLIENT_STEERING :term:`Delivery Service` :term:`Type`\ s is that CLIENT_STEERING explicitly allows a client to bypass Steering by choosing a destination :term:`Delivery Service`.
+The only difference between the STEERING and CLIENT_STEERING :term:`Delivery Service` :term:`Types` is that CLIENT_STEERING explicitly allows a client to bypass Steering by choosing a destination :term:`Delivery Service`.
 A client can accomplish this by providing the ``X-TC-Steering-Option`` HTTP header with a value of the ``xml_id`` of the target :term:`Delivery Service` to which they desire to be routed.
 When Traffic Router receives this header it will route to the requested target :term:`Delivery Service` regardless of weight configuration.
 This header is ignored by STEERING :term:`Delivery Services`.

 Configuration
 -------------